libktx/ktx/README.md

 ```

 The latest snapshot version name can be found on the [`develop`](https://github.com/libktx/ktx/blob/develop/version.txt)
 branch.

-Even the snapshots should be more or less stable, as the libraries are not pushed to _Maven Central_ unless
+Even the snapshots should be more or less stable, as the libraries are not pushed to _Maven Central_ unless they pass
-they pass their extensive test suites.
+their extensive test suites.

 ## Documentation

 ### Official guides

 Each module contains a `README.md` file with a list of all features or a guide with some code snippets.
 Browse through
-the directories in root folder to find out more about each library.
+the directories in the root folder to find out more about each library.

 ### Source documentation